Serving Champagne Cocktails: Sparkling Elixirs for Celebratory Occasions

 Classic Champagne Cocktail

 Let's start with the classic champagne cocktail recipe.
-This timeless elixir combines champagne, sugar, bitters, and a lemon twist for a sweet and tangy flavor profile.
+This timeless elixir combines champagne, a sugar cube, bitters, and a lemon twist for a sweet and tangy flavor profile.
 To make a classic champagne cocktail, place a sugar cube at the bottom of a champagne flute, add a dash of bitters, and pour chilled champagne on top.
 Garnish with a lemon twist, and you have a simple yet elegant cocktail that is perfect for any occasion.

 Mimosa